 As we rode, jet skis, speedboats, and even water skiers flew past our slow-moving riverboat.
 Despite the slow speed, the pace that we traveled was perfect for an enjoyable ride on a beautiful day.
 Seeing the Susquehanna River in a way that few visitors to the area experience was quite special.

 Shortly after leaving the dock, a narration came over the loudspeaker.
 While it covers a few other topics of local history, it focuses mostly on the area’s rich lumber history, and the important role that the Susquehanna River played.
 The narration lasts for about a third of the trip, with music being played for the remainder of the trip.

 Whether you are interested in the history or not, riding Williamsport’s Hiawatha Riverboat along the Susquehanna offers a great chance to see the beauty of the river.
 I doubt there’s a more relaxing way to see the region than on the Hiawatha.

 Cruising on the Hiawatha Riverboat

 The Hiawatha Riverboat runs from May through October.
 In May, September, and October, the boat runs sightseeing cruises on weekends only.
-During June, July, and August, the boat runs Tuesday through Sundays.
+During June, July, and August, the boat runs Tuesday through Sunday.
 Hour-long sightseeing cruises run three to four times a day, depending on the day of the week and the month.

 The Hiawatha Riverboat also runs a variety of special cruises, including Family Nights, Wing Nights, and Concert Cruises.
 The full schedule for those special cruises can be found on their website.